Monitor data through Windows Management Instrumentation (WMI)

 Configure WMI-based inputs

-All remote data collection in Splunk Enterprise on Windows happens through either WMI providers or a forwarder.
-See Considerations for deciding how to monitor remote Windows data in this manual.
+All remote data collection in the Splunk platform on Windows happens through either WMI providers or a forwarder.

-You can configure WMI-based inputs either in Splunk Web or by editing configuration files.
-More options are available when using configuration files.
+If you are using Splunk Enterprise, you can configure WMI-based inputs using either Splunk Web or a configuration file.
+More configuration options are available when using a file.

 Configure WMI-based inputs with Splunk Web